 But the Galaxy S10 will apparently go big again.
 Not only does it mark the "tick" part of the Apple-esque tick-tock release cycle that Samsung's followed the last few years, but it's also the big #10 for the brand.
 And we saw what Apple did with the iPhone X to mark its own legacy.

-It's early still, but the rumours are already flying about what to expect from the Samsung Galaxy S10 - and they suggest a super-appealing set of handsets.
+The rumours and extensive leaks are already flying about what to expect from the Samsung Galaxy S10 - and they suggest a super-appealing set of handsets.
 If you're an eager Samsung fan, here's what you need to know so far.

 What will the Samsung Galaxy S10 look like?